AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

  - **Official Terraform Provider** Aviatrix has become the official Terraform provider!
 Visit `Aviatrix Provider <https://www.terraform.io/docs/providers/aviatrix/index.html>`_.
  - **New REST API site** visit `api.aviatrix.com <https://api.aviatrix.com/?version=latest>`_ to see our brand new API doc site!
  - **Access Account Audit** continuously monitors the health of Controller and individual access account.
 The Controller sends email alert to the admin user and logs the event when errors in the account setting are detected.
- - **Gateway Audit** continuously monitors the status of gateway cloud credentials.
+ - **Gateway Audit** continuously monitors the status of gateway cloud credentials and security groups.
 For AWS, this credential is the gateway's IAM roles and policies.
 The Controller sends email alert to the admin user and logs the event when errors of gateway cloud credentials are detected.
-To view the health of the gateway, go to Gateway page and check the field Cloud Credentials.
+To view the health of the gateway, go to Gateway page and check the field `Audit. <https://docs.aviatrix.com/HowTos/gateway_audit.html>`_
  - **Logs display the source IP address when a user login** to improve visibility.
  - **Logs display the latest at the top of the screen** for ease of use.
 The logs include Site2Cloud diagnostics messages and command log messages.
  - **Export VPC Tracker to XML** allows you to download in Excel form all VPCs the Controller retrieves.
 To download, go to Useful Tools -> VPC Tracker, click the refresh button and then click Export to CSV.
  - **Bulk import/export VPN Users** Allow onboarding VPN users in volume.
- - **Gateway restart** is a feature that when Controller detects a gateway goes down and initiates a failover, and in the meantime restart the failed gateway to recover its state
+ - **Gateway restart** is a feature that when Controller detects a gateway goes down and initiates a failover, and in the meantime restart the failed gateway to recover its state.
+This feature is enabled by default on all gateways.

 2. Multi Cloud
 -----------------